Helen Morgan (Playhouse 90): Production

 Martin Manulis, the producer of Playhouse 90, purchased the television rights to the story from Morgan's mother, Lulu Morgan.
 In January 1957, Polly Bergen signed to play the lead role.
 She had previously been known for making commercials for Pepsi-Cola and as a panelist on "To Tell the Truth."

 When Playhouse 90 acquired the television rights, Warner Brothers Pictures was already working on a motion picture version.
 Warner asked CBS to delay the television broadcast, but CBS declined and announced it would air its version on May 16.
 The movie, titled The Helen Morgan Story, was released in October.

 George Roy Hill directed the production.
 The teleplay was written by Leonard Spigelgass and Paul Monash, and Lulu Morgan was also given story credit.
 Albert Heschong was the art director.

 The production was nominated for the Emmy Award for Program of the Year, but lost to another Playhouse 90 episode, The Comedian.
 Polly Bergen won the Emmy Award for best actress.
 George Roy Hill was also nominated for best direction (one hour or more).

+Music

+The shows music was arranged and conducted by Luther Henderson Jr. End credits announce a new 1957 Columbia Records album, Bergen Sings Morgan in which Polly Bergen sings twelve of Helen Morgan's greatest songs.